RogerS49/GettingCleaningData/README.md

 #### Create and Write Out an Independent Data Set
-+Group the data by Subject and Activity
++ Group the data by Subject and Activity
-+Generate mean data for each Subject and Activity +Write to the current working directory this data in a file **mean_data_set.txt**
++ Generate mean data for each Subject and Activity
++ Write to the current working directory this data in a file **mean_data_set.txt**

-#### None of the Inertial Signals data was used in this data set
+### None of the Inertial Signals data was used in this data set